-Determination of total plasma homocysteine was performed by the Abbott Diagnostics fluorescence polarization immunoassay.
-Plasma concentrations of total homocysteine were calculated by Abbott Axsym® and high values were considered to be those IIMS greater than 15 $\mu$ mol/L, according to values proposed in a recent meta-analysis.
+Determination of total plasma homocysteine was performed by Abbott Diagnostics fluorescence polarization immunoassay.
+Plasma concentrations of total homocysteine were calculated by Abbott Axsym® and high values were considered to be those > 15 μ mol/L, according to values proposed in a recent meta-analysis.